pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 - [ ] Adding inventory controls
 - [ ] Adding healing
 - [ ] Save Feature
-- [ ] Homebrew all that I can
+- [ ] Homebrew possibilites on all that I can
 - [ ] Items
 - [ ] Spells
-- [ ] No weapon / armor when creating enemies / players
+- [x] No armor when creating enemies / players
 - [ ] Using pre-made enemies / templates
   - [ ] Pre-made enemies from the DnD Api
   - [ ] Pre-made enemies from a homebrew